-Beetroot Kebabs are delicious little dumplings made with beetroot, potatoes and other veggies of choice.
-They’re simple and quick to make and accompany all kinds of main course dishes.
-Kebabs are the perfect appetizers for any occasion.
-Grilled, baked or simply deep-fried, you can make them as you want and with as many different ingredients as you want.
+These kebabs are made with beets, potatoes, and other veggies of choice.
+They’re easy to make and can be had along with any main course dish.
+Kebabs are known to be ideal appetizers.
+Grilled, baked or deep fried, you can make them as you want and with many different ingredients.

-- Roasted gram (bhune chane), ground 2 tablespoons
+- 2 tablespoons Roasted Gram (bhune chane), ground

 - Peel and grate potato, beetroot and amla in a bowl.